Autocar India

 2026 Honda City launched at Rs 12 lakh

-As with most facelifts, the updates are just to the soft parts, but even then, Honda has done a good job in completely changing the fascia of the City.
-It now gets a pair of sleeker headlamps with a two-part brow-like LED DRL signature that’s connected by a light bar headlining the new honeycomb patterned grille.
-Honda says the throw of the light beams are longer and wider than before.
-There’s also a new body coloured panel atop the grille that replaces the chrome trim on the outgoing City.
+As with most facelifts, the updates are just to the soft parts, but even then, Honda has done a good job of completely changing the City’s fascia.
+It now gets a pair of sleeker headlamps with a two-part, brow-like LED DRL signature connected by a light bar that sits above the new honeycomb-patterned grille.
+Honda says the throw of the light beams is longer and wider than before.
+There’s also a new body-coloured panel atop the grille, replacing the outgoing car’s chrome trim.

 2026 Honda City launched at Rs 12 lakh

-The bumper also gets a widened central air intake and new triangular air intakes at the edges, bringing a slightly sharper look.
-Nothing much has changed in profile save for the new set of dual-tone 16-inch alloy wheels, while at the rear, it gets a new two-tone bumper with reflectors positioned at the edges, and a new faux diffuser finished in body colour.
+The bumper gets a wider central air intake and new triangular air intakes at the edges for a slightly sharper look.
+Not much has changed in profile, save for the new set of dual-tone 16-inch alloy wheels, while at the rear, it gets a new two-tone bumper with reflectors positioned at the edges and a new faux diffuser finished in body colour.

-Honda has also introduced a Crystal Black Pearl exterior colour option, while carrying over the five existing colour options from before.
+Honda has also introduced a Crystal Black Pearl exterior colour while carrying over the five existing colour options.
 These include Radiant Red, Obsidian Blue, Meteoroid Grey, Lunar Silver and Platinum White.

 2026 Honda City facelift interior and features